nbaertsch/nbaertsch.github.io/_posts/2021-04-18-offsec-proving-grounds---cybersploit1.md

 <br/>
 <img src="../assets/img/pg-play/easy/CyberSploit1/gobuster1.png">
 <br/>
 Some interesting finds from gobuster.
-Trying to brute force with hydra at the saem time with the found username and rockyou-35, it is not looking promising.
+Trying to brute force with hydra at the same time with the found username and rockyou-35, it is not looking promising.

 <br/>
 <img src="../assets/img/pg-play/easy/CyberSploit1/youtube.png">